Remote Work for Staff and Part Time Employees

 - Units must consult with Capital Planning and Facilities to arrange different footprints, types of space, installation of equipment, etc.

-- A unit’s deployment of a significant number of remote employees may be reflected in reduced on-campus space utilization.
-Units will be required to report the percentage of their workforce who are working remotely to their Senior Executive Officer and the Office of Capital Planning and Facilities regularly for space-planning purposes.
+- A unit’s deployment of a significant number of remote or hybrid employees may be reflected in reduced on- campus space utilization.
+Units may be required to report the percentage of their workforce who are working hybrid or remotely to their Senior Executive Officer and the Office of Capital Planning and Facilities regularly for space-planning purposes.

 - Expense Reimbursement: The unit must identify what, if any, expenses will be reimbursed to the employee within these parameters:

-- Daily mileage to/from work for employees who are less than 100% remote will not be reimbursed unless required by the state law where the employee works.
+- Daily mileage to/from work for employees will not be reimbursed.

 - All other travel reimbursement will be addressed in accordance with FIN-TRV-01, Travel.